patpatcode/version-control-starter/README.md

 ```
 commit 24ba3842101024b1c7b4a1baa5d0f3f6bd722729 (HEAD -> refs/heads/main)
 Author: Kyle L. Jensen <kljensen@gmail.com>
-Date:   Mon Aug 12 14:41:42 2019 -0400
+Date:   Mon Aug 12 14:41:42 2022 -0400

     Continue to pontificate

 commit 549436792173a8addb41f3ad46442ef5ecd1c468
 Author: Kyle L. Jensen <kljensen@gmail.com>
-Date:   Mon Aug 12 14:41:04 2019 -0400
+Date:   Mon Aug 12 14:41:04 2022 -0400

     Initial commit.
 I LOVE VERSION CONTROL
 ```

 I want you to do more-or-less what I just did.
-I want you to create a file
-called "me.txt" and put your class nickname into it.
+I want you to create a file called "me.txt" and put your class nickname into it.
 Your class nickname is something like "silly-eagle" and you can find it in your "dashboard" on the class website.
 The names are randomly generated and unique per class member.

-Once you create that file, I want you to put it under version control and push your repo back up to GitHub.

-You'll need to use the following git commands to complete this
-assignment: clone, add, commit and push.

-Stop by office hours if this is confusing.
+How can do you do that?
+Well, the _easiest_ way is to use GitHub CodeSpaces to do your work in the cloud.
+But, you can also do it on your laptop!
+Most "real" developers would do such a thing on their laptop.

+Here's how you do the assignment on GitHub.
+After you accept the invite for this assignment, go to your assignment's repo.

+1) Click on the green "Code" button in your repo.
+2) Click on "create codespace" or similar.
+Wait while the VM is created.
+3) You should be sitting now in a web-version of the code editor called "Visual Studio Code".
+4) Use your judgement, figure out how to create a file called `me.txt` that has your class nickname in it.
+Save that file.
+5) Do `git add me.txt` and then `git commit -m "add file with my nickname"`
+6) Browse your GitHub assignment repo in another tab and verify that your `me.txt` file appears in your `main` branch.
+7) Close the editor.

+Kyle will post a video of all this.